FREQUENTLY ASKED QUESTIONS

 Q: Will I receive benefits?

-A: Benefits are paid by employers to provide health insurance, (including dental and vision), and typically start after an estimated 100-day qualifying period.
+A: Benefits are paid by employers to provide health insurance, (including dental and vision), and typically start after an approximate 3-month qualifying period.
 Members are also offered a pension (retirement) plan and an annuity.

 Q: Will I have an opportunity for advancement?